jmahedy1/CordelEventPlanningAndBooking/README.md

 # Usage
-Do not plagiarize these labs and assignments.
-You are welcome to reference the code for learning and academic purposes.
+Do not plagiarize this material, but you are welcome to reference the code for learning purposes.

 # Description
 This project was worked on throughout the semester.
 Two classes (System Analysis & Design/Database Fundamentals) shared a case study and the same 4 person group is used.